Cptn-Sherman/voyage_engine_rs/Readme.md

 - Feels like you jump really strong and hover, like gravity is added slowly
 - Implement free camera and detach camera from the player entity
 - Continue implementing the debug interface
+- Define a panel style template which defines how a ui panel looks and reuse it when creating part of the hud.
+For Example the Blur Region

 ---
 ## Questions: